Fairness

 How the randomness works

-- Per-round audit trail.
+• Per-round audit trail.
 Every completed round is inspectable from your History — click Auditon any row to see the post-round state (Crash point, mine layout, dealer cards, slot grid, etc.) and, for multi-step games, the server seed stored on the round's session row.
-The seed currently functions as a stable identifier; a commit-reveal upgrade on the roadmap will make it cryptographically tied to the outcome so anyone can replay and verify.
+For the house games the seed currently functions as a stable identifier; poker already uses full commit-reveal (see the poker section above), and extending it to the single-roll games is on the roadmap.

 Verify it yourself